Arksine/moonraker/docs/configuration.md

 #   and run service actions (ie: start, restart, stop).
 This can be "none",
 #   "systemd_dbus", or "systemd_cli".
 If the provider is set to "none" service
 #   action APIs will be disabled.
 The default is systemd_dbus.
+sudo_password:
+#   The password for the linux user.
+When set Moonraker can run linux commands
+#   that require elevated permissions.
+This option accepts Jinja2 Templates,
+#   see the [secrets] section for details.
+It is strongly recommended to only
+#   set this option when required and to use the aforementioned secrets module
+#   when doing so.
+The default is no sudo password is set.
 ```

 !!!
 Note